aschmiedeke/gbtdocs/docs/references/backends/radar.rst

 under computer control for a wide choice of bandwidths and sampling rates.
 Sample rates and bandwidths are listed in :numref:`tab-radar-backends`.
 For the rest of this chapter, we will explain the usage of the JPL Radar backend.
-The VEGAS baseband modes will function similarly to the incoherent pulsar modes described in :ref:`VPM`, but consult with your project friend to ensure correct and efficient usage.
+The VEGAS baseband modes will function similarly to the incoherent pulsar modes described in :ref:`references/backends/vpm:VPM`, but consult with your project friend to ensure correct and efficient usage.